Sena Suzuki

-Sena Suzuki (鈴木 世奈, すずき せな, Suzuki Sena) is a Japanese ice hockey player for Göteborg HC of the Swedish Women's Hockey League (SDHL) and the Japanese national team.
-She has previously played for the Toronto Furies of the Canadian Women's Hockey League (CWHL) and the Seibu Princess Rabbits of the Women's Japan Ice Hockey League (WJIHL).
+Sena Suzuki (鈴木 世奈, すずき せな, Suzuki Sena) is a Japanese ice hockey player and member of the Japanese national team.
+She has played in the Women's Japan Ice Hockey League (WJIHL) with the Seibu Princess Rabbits, in the Canadian Women's Hockey League (CWHL) with the Toronto Furies, and in the Swedish Women's Hockey League (SDHL) with AIK Hockey and Göteborg HC.

 Playing career

 CWHL

 In 2015, Suzuki was drafted in the 8th Round of the 2015 CWHL Draft by the Toronto Furies.
 She scored her 1st goal with the Furies on 6 December 2015, against the Calgary Inferno.
 The goal ended up being the game-winner for Toronto.
 The historic goal for Suzuki came two days after she was named to play in the 2nd Canadian Women's Hockey League All-Star Game.
 Suzuki made history as the first international player (born outside of Canada and the United States) to participate in the CWHL All-Star Game.